braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/push_notifications/integration.md

 A soft push prompt (also known as a "push primer") helps optimize your opt-in rate when it comes to asking for permission.

-To learn more about setting up a Soft Push Prompt, [click here][push-primer].
+Visit [Soft push prompt][push-primer] to learn more about setting up a soft push prompt.

 ## HTTPS requirement